Dear Friends and Supporters:

 George Thomas, Executive Director

-Paddling the Genesee
+Paddling on the River

 Streambank Restoration & Agricultural Best Management

-Our work to improve water quality includes stabilizing and restoring streambanks and applying agricultural best management practices that reduce sediment and phosphorus loads to the river, and that slow the rate of erosion, preserving agricultural land and fertile topsoil.
+Our work to improve water quality includes stabilizing and restoring eroding streambanks and applying agricultural best management practices that reduce sediment and phosphorus loads to the river, and that slow the rate of erosion, preserving agricultural land and fertile topsoil.
 These projects also restore and improve wildlife habitat in and along the river by establishing wild plantings in the riparian zones.

 Babbitt’s Farm – Genesee River Streambank Restoration